-Child-on-child abuse
+Child-on-child abuse - Please refer to our separate BBV Child on Child Abuse Policy

 All children have a right to attend school and learn in a safe environment.
 All child-on-child abuse is unacceptable and will be taken seriously.